clarenceb/vscode-copilot-demo/TASKS.md

 Run the Cucumber tests again to see if they pass.
 Repeat the process until all tests pass.

-Update the step defition for checking the header:
+Update the step definition for checking the header:

 ```ruby
 Then('the response should include header {string} with value {string}') do |header, value|